ole/OBShapedButton/README.markdown

 * [balabhadra](https://github.com/balabhadra) added support for background images.
 * [yurkins](https://github.com/yurkins) fixed an issue that only occurred in release builds.
 * [Steven Zweier](https://github.com/SteveZz) fixed an issue that would intermittently result in wrong hit tests.
+* [jvanakker](https://github.com/jvanakker) fixed an issue with images that had a different size than the button.

 MIT License